 For uplink transmission, a single carrier is used.
 It is similar to OFDM except that SC-FDMA uses only one subcarrier to transmit information.
-LTE uses less bandwidth and energy, making it useful to mobile devices given their limited battery power.
+It uses less bandwidth and energy.
+It is very useful to mobile devices given their limited battery power.